Kequc/couch-recliner/README.md

 success!
 ```

-You can also use the attachment helper directly, it is similar to syntax for the helper for documents.
+You can also use the attachment helper directly, it is similar in syntax to document helpers.
 The following is identical to the example above.

 ```javascript
 const { AttachmentOperations } = require('couch-recliner');